visionof2030-pixel/Cv-2/README.md

     stat1: "Years of Experience",
     stat2: "Training Hours",
     stat3: "Education Cities",
+    achievementText: "In 2022, I was promoted to the rank of Senior Teacher after a professional career spanning years as a practicing teacher, during which I provided outstanding performance that contributed to the development of the educational process within the school.
+This promotion came in recognition of my efforts in employing modern teaching strategies that enhance students' critical and creative thinking skills, in addition to my ability to analyze learning outcomes and build individual remedial plans that resulted in a clear improvement in student levels.<br><br>This promotion reflected the educational authority's confidence in my professional skills, especially in designing innovative activities that integrate deep understanding skills, collaborative work, and self-learning within the classroom environment.
+It was also an acknowledgment of my role in developing educational programs and activities before 2022, and my contribution to building a stimulating classroom environment where students feel safe and eager to participate and learn.<br><br>This promotion is an important milestone in my career, as it was not just a transition to a higher functional level, but rather the result of accumulated experiences and professional practices that proved their impact on students and the educational system within the school.
+Today, I continue my work as a senior teacher committed to continuous improvement, applying the best educational practices, and contributing to raising the quality of education and achieving higher learning outcomes.",
     experiences: [
       {date: "2011 - 2012", title: "Translator - Ministry of Hajj and Umrah", location: "Makkah"}, {date: "2012 - 2014", title: "English Teacher - Saeed Bin Zaid", location: "Afif"},